Find out what School Visitor Check-in is and how you can benefit.

 - Alternatively, you can open the Service New South Wales app on your mobile device, select School Visitor Check-in, and scan the QR code.

-- If you don't have your own device, the school will have one available for web form check-in.
+- If you don't have your own device, the school will have an iPad available to help you sign in.

 - If you're already logged in, check to make sure your details are correct.